 These rough, but gives you an idea of what Apple could be going for with a 5.4" device - something in between an iPhone 8 and an SE, but with a much larger screen.— Max Rudberg (@maxrudberg) June 24, 2019

 I would guess they would scale down the UI of the XS, even if screen would be narrower than that of an 8. pic.twitter.com/EFR88i1hEb

-The Macotakara report linked above supports this, and adds that there will be a larger-screen option at the top as well.
-The site predicts that iPhones in 5.4in, 6.1in and 6.7in sizes will be launched in late 2020.
+The Macotakara report linked above also supports the existence of the new sizes.
+The site predicted some while ago that iPhones in 5.4in, 6.1in and 6.7in sizes would be launched in late 2020.